 Step 1 Go to the library and find some of the recommended books on falconry (See Recommended Reading list) and read up on the sport as much as you can.
 If these are not available at your library, look into the Interlibrary Loan Service that most libraries offer.
 Books are also available at all the falconry equipment vendors(see our Recommended Vendors page).
 There are also two study guides available, one from California, and one from New York.
 Both will help you take the exam in any state.
 The California one is much newer and more up-to-date.
 It is available from Western Sporting Publications.
 Read each book through at least once, and then study the most relevant areas heavily.
 You will also need to study Arizona Game & Fish Falconry Regulations, as there will be relevant questions on the exam.

 Step 2 Go to or call your local Arizona Game & Fish office (see sidebar) and ask for the information and application for getting a falconry permit.
-You can download the information here as well: This is the Game and Fish Falconry page From that page, download the Apprentice Information Packet.
+You can download the information here as well: AZ G&F Sport Falconry.
+From that page, download the Apprentice Information Packet.
 It contains a variety of PDFs with all of the info you will need to get started on your license.
 That page also has links to all of the applicable regulations.
 The regulations, both state and federal, have changed significantly in the past few years.
 Be sure to have copies of and study both the state and federal latest regulations.
 They document your rights and responsibilities, and you are required to know them.

 Step 3 The most important requirement for your apprenticeship is to get a sponsor.
 The sponsor will be there to guide you through the first two years and introduce you to other falconers.
 Not only is a sponsor a legal requirement, but also an incredibly valuable resource.
 Your sponsor has done this all already and can help you avoid making common mistakes, as well as make your journey more simple and fun!
 You can either work on getting a sponsor prior to taking the test or wait until after you pass it, but we recommend that you begin looking for a sponsor as soon as you decide you’re serious about this.
 Your sponsor can assist you in test prep as well!